dougeby/IntuneDocs/intune/includes/win10-automatic-enrollment-aad.md

   ![Screenshot of the Azure portal](../media/auto-enroll-intune.png)

 4. Configure **MDM User scope**.
 Specify which users’ devices should be managed by Microsoft Intune.
-These users’ Windows 10 devices will be automatically enrolled for management with Microsoft Intune.
+These Windows 10 devices can automatically enroll for management with Microsoft Intune.

   - **None**
   - **Some**